What is an Alternative Racing Event?

 Steps for approval of Alternative Racing Events

-RQ considers that there is a risk of loss, damage or injury associated with Alternative Racing Events.
+RQ has regard for the potential risk of loss, damage or injury associated with Alternative Racing Events.
 To mitigate this risk, RQ has developed two agreements to protect Clubs and RQ against all claims and losses that may arise in connection with Alternative Racing Events:

 - Deed for an Alternative Racing Event to be entered into by RQ and the Club (the Club Deed); and